MarkLaVenia/rockr/README.md

-If a robust data warehouse could be assembled as described above for a `rockr` package, the vast array of analytic and visualization opportunity provokes the call for a meta-package: a `rockrverse`.
+If a robust data warehouse could be assembled as described above for a `rockr` package, the vast array of analytic and visualization opportunities provokes the call for a meta-package: a `rockrverse`.

-  - Other functions that might be combined into this suite of packages is the `tabr` package for rendering tablature and sheet music for guitar and other stringed instruments.
+  - Other functions that might be combined into this suite of packages include the `tabr` package for rendering tablature and sheet music for guitar and other stringed instruments.
 This is certainly outside the lane of what put the `rockr` project in motion; nevertheless, it is a parallel-running interest that many users of `rockr` will surely appreciate being integrated.

   - Corresponding projects with JarbasAI’s [Metal Dataset](https://github.com/OpenJarbas/metal_dataset) are [Metal